-43. Design is another key area where the neighbourhood plan can have influence.
+44. Design is another key area where the neighbourhood plan can have influence.
 The Government is raising the importance of good design with the development of national design guides, and encourages neighbourhood plans to have design policies.
 National Framework Chapter 12 requires plans to have design policies that have community support and pick up the defining characteristics and historic character of the area, but also encourages innovative design with high levels of sustainability.
 Trees are seen as an important part of design, as is integrated biodiversity net gains.
 There is strong support for good design and beautiful homes, and the requirement is for poor design to be refused.
 Design covers not just appearance but how a place functions.
-The National Design Guide illustrates how well-designed places that are beautiful, enduring and successful can be achieved in practice.
+The National Design Guide12 illustrates how well-designed places that are beautiful, enduring and successful can be achieved in practice.

-- 44. CS08 of the Core Strategy 2011 requires all new development to be of high-quality design, and the emerging local plan has a similar policy, although these are naturally quite general as they cover the whole borough. - 45.
+- 45. CS08 of the Core Strategy 2011 requires all new development to be of high-quality design, and the emerging local plan has a similar policy, although these are naturally quite general as they cover the whole borough. - 46.
 The settlement of Watlington is quite a mix of styles.
 Although of a fairly historic character around the centre, elsewhere the character is more modern, with estate-type layouts in places.
-The design of any new homes is considered important to the community, 81% of respondents feel that excellent design is important in all new development. - 46.
+The design of any new homes is considered important to the community, 81% of respondents feel that excellent design is important in all new development. - 47.
 There is also considerable support for good design from a sustainability perspective.
 Policy CS08 in the local plan encourages sustainability and energy efficiency measures, including designs that exceed the present technical standards set by Building Regulations.
 It is possible for Local Planning Authorities such as the borough council to set energy performance technical standards for new homes above those required by building regulations, but neighbourhood plans cannot do this.
-Neighbourhood plans can have more general policies, such as requiring a Sustainability Statement as part of any planning application to set out how new development is meeting a high level of sustainable design and construction and has been optimized for energy efficiency. - 47.
+Neighbourhood plans can have more general policies, such as requiring a Sustainability Statement as part of any planning application to set out how new development is meeting a high level of sustainable design and construction and has been optimized for energy efficiency. - 48.
 Through the Department for Levelling Up, Housing and Communities Neighbourhood Planning Programme AECOM was commissioned to provide design support to the Parish Council.
 This focused on developing design guidelines and codes which could be used to inform the design of future developments in Watlington.
 This included a high-level assessment of the neighbourhood area, site visit and meeting with the community and preparation of a bespoke design guide and codes.
-Policy 2 on design is based on this work and sets clear expectations on design. - 48.
-In terms of context, the neighbourhood plan area is dominated by open fields, with the only built-up area the village of Watlington.
-Outside of this there are dispersed small clusters of buildings.
-The overall settlement pattern is one of low density and scale, with most properties having front and back gardens and buildings having one or two storeys.
-The oldest part of the village runs along School Road and Church Road, and also along Mill Road and Plough Lane.
-This is where most of the pre-20th century buildings are located.
-The settlement pattern here follows the organic layout of the roads, with gentle meandering variations of road widths.
-Most buildings are placed directly at the edge of the road without front gardens, creating a higher level of enclosure than more recent parts of the village.
-20th and 21st century developments occupy most of the remainder of the built-up area.
-This includes ribbon development fronting the road, with properties having deep back gardens predominates.
-Buildings from later development, in contrast, are arranged in clusters accessed by meandering cul-de-sac and loop roads.
-Built-up areas within the village are interrupted by green spaces and open fields.
-As a result, many properties either face or back onto fields or small areas of woodland.
+Policy 2 on design is based on this work and sets clear expectations on design.

-&lt;sup>12 National Design Guide, Department for Levelling Up, Housing and Communities, 2019.
+12 National Design Guide, Department for Levelling Up, Housing and Communities, 2019.